matansar/rqt-MachineLearningPlugin/README.md

       ```{r, engine='bash', count_lines}
       sudo apt-get install python-pip
       ```
-      -- if you have dependence problems, run the following command to fix it:
+      -- if you have dependence problems, run the following command to fix it and then run the above command:
       ```{r, engine='sh', count_lines}
       sudo apt-get -f install
       ```